How to Buy the Right Camera

 - Optical zoom.
 If your camera comes with “digital” zoom, turn it off.
 When you set your camera to use digital zoom, it’s only enlarging a very small part of an already small sensor.
 While it may look OK on the computer, it will not print well.
 Most cameras allow you to turn off the digital zoom setting.
 You should do that and ignore anything the salesman tells you about digital zoom.
 A good camera should have at least 3 x “optical” zoom.
 Many models offer up to and beyond 6x.

 - The ability to shoot RAW files.
 In the past only the more expensive Digital SLRs were capable of shooting files in RAW format (this type of file stores the maximum amount of data) allowing for greater flexibility and quality in the final output using a computer program like Adobe Lightroom to “develop” it.
 Not all point and shoots have this capability.
 Consider it a plus.

 - Image stabilization.
 This is a feature that greatly reduces camera shake giving you the ability to take shots at slower shutter speeds and lower light levels.

-- Good viewscreen for shooting and image review.
+- Good viewscreen (or LCD) for shooting and image review.
 While most cameras in this size range rely on the LCD screen to compose the photograph, some also have an optical viewfinder.
 Because of the small size of the camera, these optical viewfinders are often too small to be of real use.

 - Video capability.
-Most high end point and shoots will do a great job of recording video, including sound.
+Most high-end point-and-shoots will do a great job of recording video, including sound.